Male suspect in custody after standoff, person held hostage in Thunder Bay: police

-Woman escorted from scene by officers Friday morning; police continue to contain scene
+Woman was escorted from scene by officers Friday morning

-Several businesses in the area have temporarily closed, including the McDonald's restaurant and the Bodymind Centre.
+Several businesses in the area temporarily closed on Friday, including the McDonald's restaurant and the Bodymind Centre.

 "I was in the middle of teaching classes and my manager came in and said that there was police presence outside, guns drawn, and that they had asked us to lock down the business and ask no one to leave or no new people to come in," said Monica Czapla, a yoga and Pilates instructor at the Bodymind Centre.